 ENISA – the EU cybersecurity agency

-ENISA - the European Union Agency for Network and Information Security - has a key role to play but is constrained by its current mandate.
+The European Union Agency for Network and Information Security (ENISA) has a key role to play but is constrained by its current mandate.
 The Commission presents an ambitious reform proposal, including a permanent mandate for the agency to ensure that ENISA can provide support to Member States, EU institutions and businesses in key areas, including the implementation of the NIS Directive.

 It will also contribute to stepping up both operational cooperation and crisis management across the EU.